gnello/webhook-manager/README.md

 This is up to you!

 ## Usage
-Using WebhookManager is very simple:
+WebhookManager usage is very simple:

 ### Bitbucket
 ```php